choke06/Verity/mcp/README.md

 # MCP Interface

+Verity is the credibility layer for AI agents.

-Verity exposes an experimental MCP server that allows AI agents to query the credibility graph.
+Verity exposes an experimental MCP server that computes source credibility from a graph of sources and claims.

-If Search provided a map to help humans find information on the web, AI systems face a different challenge: determining which information to trust.
+If Search helped humans find information on the web, AI systems face a different challenge: determining which information to trust.

-The current implementation focuses on e-commerce product specifications as a real-world testing ground but the interface itself is domain agnostic.

-Long-term goal:
-build trust infrastructure for how AI systems evaluate and verify information.

 Example tools: